pnp/powershell/documentation/Add-PnPTeamsTab.md

 ```

 ### -WebsiteUrl
-The Url to use when the user clicks on the dropdown of the tab in Microsoft Teams and clicks on "Go to website"
+The Url to use when the user clicks on the dropdown of the tab in Microsoft Teams and clicks on "Go to website".

 ```yaml
 Type: String